Angienoelhaverly/Kickstarter-Analysis/README.md

 ![Theater Outcomes versus Launch Date](Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-In examining Figure 2 Theater Outcomes versus Goals, we are examining percentage of success to failure based on various monetary goal ranges (by the thousands).
+In examining **Figure 2: Theater Outcomes versus Goals**, we examine percentage of success to failure based on various monetary goal ranges (by the thousands).
 In looking at the chart below, it appears that the plays that turned out to be the most successful, either had extremely feasible goals (and therefore likely appealed to the general masses who will select based on budgetary means), or they had fairly lofty goals between 35,000 to 45,000.

 Most campaigns that had goals over 45,000 did not fair so well.
 In comparing this trendline to percentage of campaigns failed, almost the opposite can be said, meaning that as campaigns start out with more reasonable income goals, the percentage failing is rather low and steadily increases as the campaign goals increase.
 There are some outliers however in the ranges 35,000 to 45,000 that cannot really be analyzed with this particular data.

 ![Theater Outcomes versus Income Goals](Outcomes_vs_Goals.png)

-### Challenges and Difficulties Encountered
-#### Deliverable 1 Challenges
-This analysis was performed by creating a pivot table from the main Kickstarter Data Sheet.
-A pivot table is a helpful analysis for this data because it summarizes it in an easily viewable filtered way.

-The data became filtered down to focus only on theater campaigns at different times of year.
-Launch dates became the row while outcomes became the column and the number of outcomes was treated as a value.

 ## Results